-The Manager will send free of charge to Unitholders the Manager's reports within four months of the end of each annual accounting period, and within two months of the end of each half yearly accounting period.
+An Annual report of the Trust will be published within four months of each annual accounting period and a half-yearly report will be published within two months of the end of each half-year accounting period.
+The annual and half-yearly reports are available upon request.